 Minority groups have struggled for a long time in the fight for equality of opportunity.
 Whether it was a member of the LGBTQ community fighting for societal acceptance or racial minorities trying to eliminate race-based discrimination for example, there were significant obstacles to overcome in our western civilisation.
 We are now at a very different place.
 Across the board, equality of opportunity has been achieved in western society on a legal basis.
 Women have the same rights as men, minority groups are afforded the same rights as whites and similarly, members of the LGBTQ community are accepted and praised in many ways.
 So, we’ve made it.
 Mission accomplished, right?
 Absolutely not.

 It turns out not having a goal or purpose is something that negatively affects humans.
-You spend your entire life fighting against discriminatory legislation and then POOF!
-It’s gone.
+You spend your entire life fighting against discriminatory legislation and then it suddenly disappears out of sight.
 This leads people in search of other things to support. whether it is a legitimate cause or a false creation of an issue to maintain group relevance, it is what we are seeing overwhelmingly in our culture.

 We are more isolated than ever before.
 We live in societal ‘herds’ of people like ourselves with our own selfish interests at heart.
 Isolating yourself into little cliques allows the potential for nasty narratives to stir about other groups, and even people in your own group, to form.

 It all goes back to ‘victimhood culture’.
 This idea that groups in society strive to be victims in an attempt to gain power or influence over a given topic.
 The more of a victim you are, the more ‘trump cards’ you have in your hand.
 This has since been hierarchically ranked.
 If you’re black, gay and female, you have many cards to play for historical oppression.
 If you are a straight white male, you are placed at the bottom of hierarchy and cannot have a credible opinion on anything.
 It is this power gained from victimhood that has been used to create animosity and shut down honest debate.